CodeGator/CG.Green/README.md

 ### What does it do?

 Green is an idea for an identity microservice.
-Essentially, we stood up the ASP.NET and Duende libraries as a Blazor microservice, then we added some additional administrative features.
+Essentially, we stood up the ASP.NET and Duende libraries as a Blazor microservice, then we added some additional administrative and nice-to-have debugging features.

 ### What works, and what doesn't, at this point?

-It's all a work in progress, at this point.
+Keep in mind that Green is an idea - not a product.
+It's all likely to change, and change again, without notice.

+Otherwise, the ASP.NET and Duende portions are hosted and working perfectly.
+The admin UI is coming along, slowly.
+The identity UI is functional but needs some love and attention.

 ### What does the roadmap look like?

-We're not to the point where we can commit to a feature plan, yet.
-Keep checking back.
+We're not at a point where we can commit to a feature plan.
+Honestly, we might not ever be.
+Still, keep checking back.
+You never know.

 ### What are the main dependencies?

+One of the main goals of this project is to minimize dependencies on 3rd party libraries.
+Where third party libraries are used, we try to ensure that they are well established and actively in development.

 * [Duende](https://duendesoftware.com/) (The library formerly known as IdentityServer4)